Life Cycle of Sea Turtles

 Sea Turtles are fascinating creatures that have roamed the Earth for millions of years.
-Their life cycle is a remarkable journey that begins with a tiny egg and can last over a century.
+The life cycle of sea turtles is a remarkable journey that begins with a tiny egg and can last over a century.
 Let’s dive into the stages of a turtle’s life and learn some interesting facts along the way!

 Stage: The Egg Stage of Sea Turtles